-Pursuant to the Management Agreement, the Manager provides the REIT with a management team that has significant experience in all aspects of real property asset management, including leasing and tenant relations, property acquisitions and dispositions, real estate and corporate financing and development, redevelopment and construction.
+Pursuant to the Management Agreement, it is the Manager's responsibility to provide the REIT with a management team.
 As a result, the REIT has no employees.
 See "Asset Management of the REIT - Management Agreement".

 ASSET MANAGEMENT OF THE REIT